Welcome to Third Floor Suzuki Violin, the violin studio of Adam Davidowitz.

 I'm a Suzuki violin teacher in the Ravenswood neighborhood of Chicago.
 I've been teaching since 2005.

-There are a lot of violin teachers in the area.
+There are a lot of private violin teachers in the area.
 So why should you choose me?

 The answer is impeccability.
 Every lesson, I strive to do my absolute best – and a little bit more – so that the student can do their best and a little bit more.
 As a comparatively small studio, I am very selective in the students I take on.
 I require prospective parents and students to observe a lesson and ask any questions they may have.